thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ```
 cd ..
-cp living_room study
+cp notebook new_notebook
 ```

-We get an error: `cp: study/ is a directory (not copied).` To copy directories, we need to use `-r`:
+We get an error: `cp: notebook is a directory (not copied).` To copy directories, we need to use `-r`:

-`cp -r living_room study`
+`cp -r notebook new_notebook`

-Now examine the contents of the directory 'study'.
+Now examine the contents of the directory `new_notebook`.
 We copied all of our files to the new directory!
 Just like `cp`, `rm` will not work by default on a directory.
-Try `rm study` and you'll get the same error.
+Try `rm new_notebook` and you'll get a similar error.
 Try this instead:

-`$ rm -r study`
+`rm -r new_notebook`

-The study is gone.
-You can also use `rmdir` for this purpose.
+The `new_notebook` is gone.
+The `rmdir` command will also remove directories.

-## Filename Wildcards
+### Filename Wildcards

 Sometimes we want to refer to a bunch of similar files, to do this we can use wildcards.
 The most common wildcard to use is `*` usually along with a file extension:
 **Try This**